CarlosTinin/msl-in-scm-research/Papers/03. SG Articles related to MSL in SCM/Stefan Gold Articles related to MSL in SCM.md

 	  doi={ https://doi.org/10.1108/IJOPM-12-2020-0837 }
 	}

 ## 09. Survival at the expense of the weakest?
-Managing modernslavery risks in supply chains during COVID-19
+Managing modern slavery risks in supply chains during COVID-19

 Referência
 	@article{sg09,